 Rabbi Hirsch’s name, teachings and actions are among the most historic and influential of Reform Judaism in the 20th century.

 In 2021, the World Union invited Rabbi Hirsch to speak about the history of Reform Zionism and the role of the World Union in growing the global movement; we invite you to watch it here.
 An additional interview with Rabbi Hirsch from 2019 can be viewed here.

-Yehi Zichro Baruch – May his memory be blessed.
+Yehi Zichro Baruch – May their memory be blessed.